-The first \$10,000 of combined equity value of the W-2 group's vehicles must be disregarded.
+The first \$10,000 of combined equity value The wholesale value or a value estimated by a sales representative at a local business minus any encumbrances that are legal debts. of the W-2 group's vehicles A passenger car or other motor vehicle used to transport persons or goods and is owned by someone in the W-2 group. must be disregarded.
 Any equity value amount over \$10,000 must be counted as an asset to be tested against the \$2,500 limit for the asset test.